unm-digital-history/campus-history/essays/sub/index.md

 [^note9]: Sherie Briggs, “Bowling Alley to Die Soon,” _Daily Lobo_, October 22, 1973, UNM Digital Repository.

 In prior years, fewer and fewer students bowled there and only the bowling classes used it.
-As part of a larger renovation in 1977, a new games area with pool tables and a larger dining space replaced the bowling alley on the ground floor.
+In 1977, a new games area with pool tables, along with a larger dining space, replaced the bowling alley on the ground floor.
+The renovation in 2003 created an atrium in the SUB, which now serves as a central feature of the building for gatherings and exhibitions.

 {% assign images =